ibmresilient/resilient-community-apps/fn_extrahop/README.md

 * Retrieves information on detections in the ExtraHop environment.

-An example workflow that uses this SOAR function is `Example: Extrahop Reveal(x) update incident`.
+An example playbook that uses this SOAR function is `Extrahop Reveal(x): Update Case`.

 * A note is added to the SOAR incident with the status of the action.
 * The data table `ExtraHop Detections` is updated.

-The workflow is initiated by the automatic incident rule `Example: Extrahop Reveal(x) update incident`.
+The playbook is initiated by the automatic `Extrahop Reveal(x): Update Case`.
 The following screenshots show an example of the data table updated by the function:

    ![screenshot: fn-extrahop-revealx-get-detections-datatable](./doc/screenshots/fn-extrahop-revealx-get-detections-datatable.png)